 - The reasoning for currently no other Star Trek TV series also hurts video games.
 For instance, Star Trek Online is not allowed at all to use anything from the new movies.
 It is actually set in the original timeline after the destruction of Romulus.
 They can reference Nero and Spock Prime (and Leonard Nimoy provides the narration), but a lot of their ships are expies of the Narada and the U.S.S.
 Vengeance.

-- On December 2013, Marvel cracked down on their video game licenses for reasons unknown, making Activision stop all digital and physical distribution of the Deadpool video game (only six months after release, even!) and all of their X-Men and non-movie Spider-Man gamesnote and Capcom the same for the Marvel vs. Capcom series and its DLC, notably including Marvel vs. Capcom 3 DLC playable characters Jill Valentine (who's not a Marvel character) and Shuma-Gorath; since Capcom did not have the foresight to release those two on disc, their playable status in Tournament Play in now in jeopardy due to the fighting game tournament scene's MO on non-universally available characters such as console exclusives and delisted DLC being to simply ban them in the name of match-up knowledge fairness.
+- In December 2013, Marvel, after having their licensing contracts with Activision expire, made Activision stop all digital and physical distribution of the Deadpool video game (only six months after release, even!) and all of their X-Men and non-movie Spider-Man gamesnote and Capcom the same for the Marvel vs. Capcom series and its DLC, notably including Marvel vs. Capcom 3 DLC playable characters Jill Valentine (who's not a Marvel character) and Shuma-Gorath; since Capcom did not have the foresight to release those two on disc, their playable status in Tournament Play in now in jeopardy due to the Fighting Game Community's MO on non-universally available characters such as console exclusives and delisted DLC being to simply ban them in the name of match-up knowledge fairness.

 - This◊ infamous Penny Arcade strip showing Strawberry Shortcake In The Style Of American McGee's Alice had to be taken off the site due to a cease and desist letter the creators got from American Greetings.